Editor’s Note: This article has been updated for 2019.

 Top Online Installment Loans: Lending Club

 Lending Club is a peer-to-peer lender, which means that the funding for its loans comes from investors, not from the company itself.
-All monthly installment loans have three-year terms.
 To start, draft a loan proposal that you then submit on the site.
-After your loan request is approved, it’s listed on the Lending Club site with its credit grade that ranges from A1 to G5 (the listing doesn’t include any personal information about your finances).
+After your loan request is approved, it’s listed on the Lending Club site with its credit grade that ranges from A1 to E5 (the listing doesn’t include any personal information about your finances).
 Investors view these listings and then fund them accordingly.
-These loans carry fixed APRs that range from 5.99%–35.89%, with origination fees ranging from 1% –6%.
+These loans carry fixed APRs that range from 6.95%–35.89%, with origination fees ranging from 1% –6%.

-Avant has helped over 450,000 people borrow more than $3 billion.
-Its available loan amounts range from $2,000–$35,000, with fixed APRs that range from 9.95% –35.99%.
-The maximum loan length is 60 months.
+Avant has helped over 800,000 people borrow more than $4 billion.
+Its available loan amounts range from $2,000–$35,000, with fixed APRs that range from 9.95% –35.99% and loan terms from 24 to 60 months*.
 Although personal loans through Avant may carry higher APRs than some of its competitors’ loans do, you may have a better chance at scoring a loan with Avant if your credit is fair or poor; its minimum requirement to apply for a loan is a credit score of 580 or higher.

 PersonalLoans.com offers a selection of loans, but the site itself doesn’t service loans.
 Instead, provides a service that matches you with a lender that’s part of the company’s network of lenders.
 This site makes it easy to search for and find many loans, but one disadvantage is that the company doesn’t always disclose all the fees and terms associated with certain loans before you apply.